tedana’s denoising approach

 for a given voxel,

-adaptive mask, where the value for each voxel is the number of echoes with
+where the value for each voxel indicates how many of the echoes

 Note